Q: How do I know if I need to take the Graduate Writing Exam?

 Q: What are the possible results for the Graduate Writing Exam?

-Q: What if I am unable to take the online Graduate Writing Exam?
+Q: What if I am unable to take the Graduate Writing Exam?

-If you are unable to take the online Graduate Writing Exam over the summer, you must take the online make-up exam in September (click here for more info on the make-up exam).
+If you are unable to take the online Graduate Writing Exam over the summer, you must take the online make-up exam in September.
+Visit our Dates and Deadlines page for the full exam calendar.

 Q: Can I have someone else take a look at my essay before I submit it?